Republicans echo Trump’s baseless election claims, undermining Biden’s transition

 “Every one of these Republicans is lying,” said Stevens, a senior adviser on the Lincoln Project, a group of anti-Trump Republicans.
 “They’re sitting there a few miles from Arlington [National] Cemetery, where people died for democracy, and they can’t get their communications shop to issue a two-sentence statement congratulating Biden.”

-He added: “It’s racist and it’s cowardly and it’s going to be defining for a lot of these people.”
+He added: “It’s racist, and it’s cowardly, and it’s going to be defining for a lot of these people.”

 Sen. Christopher A. Coons (D-Del.), who is close to Biden, said Tuesday on CNN that many Republican senators accept the reality, even if they won’t admit it.